RedisLabs/engineering-blog/content/posts/redis-modules-into-arm-land-part1.md

 First, **[RedisTimeSeries](https://github.com/RedisTimeSeries/RedisTimeSeries)**.
 It's a simple C library, built with make.
 Not even a configure script.
 No problems there.
 Next is [**RedisGears**](https://github.com/RedisGears/RedisGears).
 It's a C library built with plain make, and it also uses an embedded Python 3.7 interpreter, which is built from source.
 This requires running automake to generate a platform-specific makefile.
 Finally, [**RedisAI**](https://github.com/RedisAI/RedisAI).
-It's a C library built with CMake, and it includes modular "engines" that allow abstraction and encapsulation of AI libraries like [TensorFlow](https://github.com/tensorflow/tensorflow), [PyTorch](https://github.com/pytorch/pytorch), and [ONNXRuntime](https://github.com/microsoft/onnxruntime), in their C library form — most users typically use them in Python, with PyTorch and ONNXRuntime not officially supporting ARM.
+It's a C library built with CMake, and it includes modular "engines" that allow abstraction and encapsulation of AI libraries like [TensorFlow](https://github.com/tensorflow/tensorflow), [PyTorch](https://github.com/pytorch/pytorch), and [ONNXRuntime](https://github.com/microsoft/onnxruntime), in their C library form—most users typically use them in Python, with PyTorch and ONNXRuntime not officially supporting ARM.
 So the build requirements, as it seems, have deteriorated quickly.
 It went from building an innocent C library to compiling massive source bases with convoluted build systems.

 In the following sections, we will fit each component with its proper build method.